The Commonwealth

 On 20 February the weather cleared and 112 Squadron was able to fly in support of the Greek army attacking Tepelene.
 Squadron Leader Harry Brown, Flight Lieutenant R. J. Abrahams, Flight Lieutenant Schwab, Flying Officer Henry Harrison, Flying Officer Edwin Banks, Pilot Officer Len Bartley, Pilot Officer R. H. MacDonald, Pilot Officer Jack Groves, Pilot Officer E. H. Brown and Sergeant 'Paddy' Donaldson went on an offensive patrol early in the day in which one Italian Fiat G.50 was destroyed by Schwab.

 Early in the afternoon of 26 March, the 153o Gruppo C.T.
 Macchi MC.200s were out to strafe Paramythia.
-As they approached in four sections they were met by four 112 Squadron Gladiators from ‘A’ Flight (Flight Lieutenant Schwab, Pilot Officer McDonald, Pilot Officer Peter Charles Lindsay Brunton and Pilot Officer Neville Bowker (Gladiator N5917)), which they identified as 12 in numbers.
+As they approached in four sections they were met at 12:50 by four 112 Squadron Gladiators from ‘A’ Flight (Flight Lieutenant Schwab, Pilot Officer McDonald, Pilot Officer Peter Charles Lindsay Brunton and Pilot Officer Neville Bowker (Gladiator N5917)), which they identified as 12 in numbers.
 One Gladiator was badly damaged, but the pilot managed to land safely, while Flight Lieutenant Schwab pursued the MC.200s to the coast, believing that he had possibly managed to shoot one down into the sea off Perdika.
-He also shot at a Hurricane in error, not realising they were in the area.
+He also shot at a Hurricane in error, not realizing they were in the area.
 Pilot Officer Brunton claimed a damaged MC.200 in this combat.

 During the dogfight, two Macchis broke away and strafed the airfield, claiming two Gladiators and a Wellington destroyed.
 In fact, they managed to destroy one Gladiator, and hit the wreckage of the Wellington, which they had already destroyed four days earlier.